Our Core Staff

 A cum laude graduate of Bates College in Lewiston, Maine, Mark majored in philosophy with a focus on ethics and morality, which speak to the very heart of summer camp living.
 While at Bates he was a leader in many clubs and acted as an outing club expedition leader.
 He was recipient of the Barlow Enrichment Grant for travel in India, and is a student in the Kamana Naturalist Program for naturalist skills and wilderness awareness.

 Mark loves to learn new skills, and especially loves the outdoors: exploring and wandering in the woods, climbing trees and rock climbing, playing in streams, building fires, chopping trees, canoeing, kayaking, hiking, running, and biking.
 Mark is certified as a Ropes Course Instructor, a Lifeguard Instructor, and as a Wilderness First Responder.
-Mark often serves as the camp photographer, and loves taking photos of children, wildlife, and the natural world.
+Mark often serves as the camp photographer & web designer, and loves taking photos of children, wildlife, and the natural world.
 Mark maintains a regular yoga and meditation practice, which he cites as a source of his boundless energy, enthusiasm, and patience.
 Mark is always looking forward to his next opportunity to share these joys and skills with students, campers, and gappers.

 Mark can usually be found with his dog, Bodhi nearby.
 Click here to meet Bodhi.